elephantscale/es-training-new/machine-learning/slides/ML-concepts.md

 # Bootstrapping
 ---

-## Bootstrap
+## Bootstrapping

 * Randomly selecting data for training with replacement

+* Data points : [a, b, c, d, e ]
+    - Bootstrap selection 1 : [  b,  d,  d,   c ]
+    - Bootstrap selection 2 : [ d,  a, d,  a ]

 * It may seem counter-intuitive to draw the same data again and again

 * But in some scenarios, bootstrapping really helps to train the model

 * See next slides to understand sampling with and without replacement

 Notes: